oda-hub/oda-kb/README.md

 [Expertiment Results](https://in.odahub.io/odatests/data) are produced by an [application](https://github.com/volodymyrss/oda-experiments-deployment) based on the avaiable information about the platform capabilities.
 These results thereform prove the platform features.

-## instrument cross-calibration workflows
+### reaction to elusive scientific transients

-## instrument cross-calibration workflows
+### instrument cross-calibration workflows

+Following a [proposal](https://zenodo.org/record/3559528), the KB organizes cross-calibration workflows, comparing the observation of the same astrophysical sources from different scientific instruments, observatories, telescopes, and detectors.

-## evolving context for the INTEGRAL data center operations
+### evolving context for the INTEGRAL data center operations

 Quick look analysis for INTEGRAL first-level sciencific elaboration uses scientific context from ODA kb (in part, derived from the real-time literature).